reedcodes/talks/src/html/2021-pcaaca/markdown/04-trauma-intro.md

 ---

-> “the panopticon is still a prison” <!-- .element: class="r-fit-text" -->
+> the panopticon is still a prison <!-- .element: class="r-fit-text" -->
 >
 > <small class="citation">(Fitch, “Dark City and The Truman Show: Surveillance and the Destabilization of Identity” 15)</small>